-140 2.1.2 Germany
+2.1.2 Germany

 In Germany, repeat station surveys on the whole network of 44 stations have been carried out biannually from 2004 to 2012, and on parts of the network between 1999 and 2003.
 In this case, the average spacing between stations is on the order of 150 km.
-As the distances among between the stations and observatories are much smaller than in southern Africa, a local variometer has only

-- 145 been set up at 12 stations, nevertheless for several nights.
-All measurements were first reduced to quiet night time values (most quiet two to four hour interval of local variometer operation). and subsequently adjusted over the running period of the local variometer).
-The subsequent adjustment to annual means equivalents using the was done using Niemegk observatory recordings for all stations, which is justified twofold: 1) all measurements were done over the summer, close to the reduction - 150 epoch, and 2) the secular variation gradients over Germany are small (see Korte and Fredow, 2004, for details).
+As the distances between the stations and observatories are much smaller than in southern Africa, a local variometer has only been set up at 12 stations, nevertheless for several nights.
+All measurements were first reduced to quiet night-time values (most quiet 2 to 4 h interval over the running period of the local variometer).
+The subsequent adjustment to annual means equivalents was done using Niemegk observatory recordings for all stations, which is justified twofold: (1) all measurements were done over the summer, close to the reduction epoch, and (2) the secular variation gradients over Germany are small (see Korte and Fredow, 2004, for details).

-In this study we use data from 2003.5 to 2009.5, including the annual means (averaged over all hours of the year) of the four German magnetic observatories Niemegk (NGK), Wingst (WNG), Fürstenfeldbruck (FUR) and Black Forest (BFO).
-Comparative annual means based on the GRIMM3

-155 model predictions for core and core plus magnetospheric contributions are obtained as averages of predicted values for each hour of the year.
-Again obvious outliers in the residual time series have been removed before averaging the residuals to obtain robust estimates of the lithospheric field contribution at each location.
-For 42 of the 44 repeat stations, robust results are obtained by averaging two to five (on average four) - individual repeat station data.
+In this study we use data from 2003.5 to 2009.5, including the annual means (averaged over all hours of the year) of the four German magnetic observatories Niemegk (NGK), Wingst (WNG), Fürstenfeldbruck (FUR), and Black Forest (BFO).
+Comparative annual means based on the GRIMM3 model predictions for core and core plus magnetospheric contributions are obtained as averages of predicted values for each hour of the year.
+Again, obvious outliers in the residual time series have been removed before averaging the residuals to obtain robust estimates of the lithospheric field contribution at each location.
+For 42 of the 44 repeat stations, robust results are obtained by averaging two to five (on average four) individual repeat station data.
 Individual results with their standard deviations are listed in supplementary Tables S5 and S6.